 Can I have more than one IFISA?

-Yes but you can only invest in one Innovative Finance ISA in any single tax year.
-This means you could open one Innovative Finance ISA this year and in future years open additional Innovative Finance ISAs.
+Yes, but you can only invest in one IFISA in any single tax year.
+This means you could open one IFISA this year and in future years open additional IFISAs.

 How many ISAs can I have?

-In a single tax year you can open and invest in one Cash ISA, one Stocks & Shares ISA and one Innovative Finance ISA.
-The total you pay in must not exceed £20,000 in total for 2017/18.
+In a single tax year, you can open and invest in one Cash ISA, one Stocks & Shares ISA, one Lifetime ISA and one IFISA.
+The total you pay in must not exceed £20,000 this tax year.